Architecture (ARCH)

 ARCH 6980 Architectural Association (AA), London

-An advanced Architectural Design Studio taught by Homa Farjadi in London at the Architectural Association's School of Architecture.
-Topics engage aspects of urban life and urban form in London, and vary from year to year.
-During the fifth term of the Master of Architecture program, up to fifteen students a year may enroll for the semester abroad program in London, England.
-This is coordinated by Prof. Homa Farjadi and is housed at the Architectural Association (AA), located on Bedford Square in the heart of Bloomsbury.
-Students enroll in a special design studio, ARCH 702, taught by Prof. Farjadi, and in two elective courses offered by the faculty at the AA.
+This course is reserved for M.Arch students in their final year participating in the semester abroad program in London, England.
+The program is housed at the Architectural Association (AA), located on Bedford Square in the heart of Bloomsbury.
+Students enroll in a special section of ARCH 7040 taught by Penn faculty in London and in elective courses offered by the faculty at the AA.

 Fall